AndreasPott/ytk/readme.md

 ytk can be installed using composer from packagist as `"require": "aspott/ytk"`

 # Configure
-To use the widgets, register ytk for autoloading in the file `protected\config\main.php` with the following code snippet
+To use the widgets from ytk, register ytk for autoloading in the file `protected\config\main.php` with the following code snippet

 	// autoloading model and component classes